Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: Theoretical framework

 measuring the effective number of many-body configurations contributing to the wavefunction and serving as an indicator of correlations.
-Together, these observables provide a comprehensive characterization of tunneling, coherence, dephasing, equilibration, and fragmented dynamics in the 1D BJJ.

-\section{RESULTS AND DISCUSSIONS}
+\section{Results and discussions}

-We begin by preparing the system in the ground state of a 1D box trap with an imposed potential offset that creates a finite population imbalance between the two sides of the junction.
+We begin by preparing the system in the ground state of a 1D box potential with an imposed potential offset that creates a finite population imbalance between the two sides of the junction.
 The presence of the central barrier partitions the system into two weakly coupled regions, while the offset controls the initial occupation asymmetry.
+Throughout this work, we focus on a system of $N=10$ bosons.
+The influence of particle number is examined separately in Appendix~\ref{appendix:finitesize}, where we present a finite-size scaling analysis using the standard mean-field interaction scaling protocol.

-Throughout this work, we consider a fixed particle number of $N=10$.
-The interplay of interaction strength and barrier height determines the degree of coherence and the emergence of many-body correlations already in this initial state, with signatures of partial fragmentation becoming more pronounced in the strongly interacting regime.
+The interplay of interaction strength and barrier height determines the degree of coherence and the emergence of many-body correlations already in this initial state, with signatures of partial fragmentation becoming increasingly pronounced in the strongly interacting regime.
 This imbalanced configuration provides a well-defined starting point for the subsequent nonequilibrium dynamics.
 At time $t=0$, the offset potential is suddenly removed, thereby quenching the system out of equilibrium and initiating the dynamical evolution.